parthmakadiya12/node-mongo-pagination/readme.md

     - Install Mongo on local machine.
     - create a schema in database `mongo-pagination`.
 Use Robo3T for that for ease of use.
     - I assume you already have `node`,`npm`, `yarn`(optional), `postman`(to make api calls)
+    - For Locally running if you have different mongo url then change it at package.json line `7`.
+(It should be `mongodb://127.0.0.1:27017/mongo-pagination` here our schema name is `mongo-pagination`)
+    - You can also change port as well from line no 7 package.json
     - Run `npm install` or `yarn` to install dependencies.
     - Run `npm start-dev` (we already defined in `package.json` check `start-dev`)
+    - For Manual setup the Port is `8484`

 ### How to create ?
 Step by Step.